vladisl0th/RAT/README.md

 # RAT
-This is a proof of concept R.A.T (remote access tool).
+This is a proof of concept R.A.T. (remote access tool).
 For educational purposes ONLY!